mockoon/mockoon.com/content/docs/latest/templating/mockoon-helpers.md

 ## now

 Display the current time in the chosen format.
-Format syntax is based on [date-fns package (v2)](https://date-fns.org/v2.11.1/docs/format) and is optional (default to ISO string).
+Format syntax is based on [date-fns v2 package format function](https://date-fns.org/v2.30.0/docs/format) and is optional (default to ISO string).

 | Arguments (ordered) | Type   | Description |
 | ------------------- | ------ | ----------- |